certbot/certbot/certbot/docs/using.rst

 different certificates depending on your needs.

-When obtaining both ECDSA and RSA certificates for the same domains with Certbot, we recommend using using the ``--cert-name`` option to give your certificates names so that you can easily identify them.
+When obtaining both ECDSA and RSA certificates for the same domains with Certbot, we recommend using the ``--cert-name`` option to give your certificates names so that you can easily identify them.
 For instance, you may want to append "ecdsa" to the name of your ECDSA certificate by using a command like